wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru (Legacy).md

 			- If a task founds that its change is already done, it doesn't fail.
 It just notifies *change: false* -
 		- #### Lab
-			- DOING Use ad-hoc commands to request ansible facts for your Windows server
+			- TODO Use ad-hoc commands to request ansible facts for your Windows server
-			  :LOGBOOK:
-			  CLOCK: [2022-08-18 Thu 17:24:12]
-			  :END:
 			- TODO Use ad-hoc commands to create a user *anna* on your Windows server -
 	- ---